avishek-sen-gupta/cobol-rekt/README.md

 ### Building Capability Maps **(ALPHA)**

 The toolkit supports extracting a capability map from the paragraphs of a source.
-For this, you need to generate both the AST in Neo4J, as well as the data structures JSON, you can do this via:
+For this, you need to generate the AST in Neo4J, as well as the data structures JSON.
+You can do this via:

 ```
 java -jar smojol-cli/target/smojol-cli.jar run YOUR_PROGRAM --commands="FLOW_TO_NEO4J WRITE_DATA_STRUCTURES" --srcDir /path/to/sources --copyBooksDir /path/to/copybooks --dialectJarPath che-che4z-lsp-for-cobol-integration/server/dialect-idms/target/dialect-idms.jar --dialect IDMS --reportDir /path/to/report/dir